Akichan0201/ikea_products/README.md

 - Extracts structured product data using BeautifulSoup
 - Outputs results in CSV format with Pandas or you can export it with xlsx format

+Let me know if you'd like a version that includes images or data preview examples too.

 ## How to Use

 ```bash